Sports & Games Specialist

 Physical ability to respond appropriately to situations requiring first aid.
 Must be able to assist campers in an emergency (fire, evacuation, illness, or injury) and possess strength and endurance required to maintain constant supervision of campers.

-Some physical requirements of a program position could be endurance including standing, some bending, stooping, and stretching.
-Requires eye-hand coordination and manual dexterity to manipulate program equipment and program activities.
+Some physical requirements of a this position are eye-hand coordination and manual dexterity to manipulate program equipment and program activities.
 Requires normal range of hearing and eyesight to record, prepare, and communicate appropriate camper activities/programs.
-Willingness to work irregular hours delivering programs.
-Operate with daily exposure to the sun and heat and varying weather conditions.
+Additional requirements are endurance including prolonged standing, some bending, stooping, walking, jogging or running, hiking, climbing, and stretching; requires eye-hand coordination and manual dexterity to manipulate outdoor equipment and camp activities; requires the ability to lift up to 50 lbs; willing to work irregular hours; and with daily exposure to the sun, heat, and bugs.